vmware/vic/doc/user_doc/vic_admin/container_portlet_ui.md

 **Prerequisites**

 - You deployed a virtual container host and pulled and ran at least one container.
-For information about how to pull and run a container, see
 - You installed the vSphere Web Client plug-in for vSphere Integrated Containers.

 **Procedure**